Reaping the Benefits of Bundling under High Production Costs: Numerical Experiments

 The second graph (Figure~\ref{increase_with_n_graph}) shows the profits of each pricing scheme as $n$ increases.
-The PC profits increase linearly with $n$, since items are sold separately.
-Both the PB and the BSP profits are concave in $n$---that is, the marginal gain from having one more item to sell is decreasing.
-Indeed, PB is burdened with adding to its grand bundle another item that could be valued below cost, while BSP is burdened with an additional distinct item to consider in its item-symmetric cost structure.
-PBDC is the only pricing scheme where the profit is convex in $n$, as each item creates additional incentive for the customer to enter the market, and makes their total utility from entering the market more concentrated.
+PC profits increase linearly with $n$, since items are sold separately.
+Both PB and BSP profits are concave in $n$---that is, the marginal gain from having one more item to sell is decreasing.
+Indeed, PB is burdened with adding to its grand bundle another item that could be valued below cost, while BSP is burdened with an additional distinct item to consider in its item-symmetric price structure.
+PBDC is the only pricing scheme where the profit curve is (slightly) convex in $n$, since each item creates additional incentive for the customer to purchase the bundle, and makes the customer's total utility from purchasing more concentrated about its mean.
 This confirms the hypothesis that while Table~\ref{all_scenarios} reports a small gap between PC and PBDC under scenario~3, this gap quickly widens as $n$ increases.